 Storing Pizza Dough in the Freezer

 Storing pizza dough in the freezer is much like storing it in the fridge.
-You will need to wrap the dough tightly in an airtight container to prevent it from drying out.
+You should wrap the dough tightly in an airtight container to prevent it from drying out.

 Then, place the portioned dough in the freezer until you are ready to use it.
-Pizza dough will keep in the freezer for about 3 months.
+Storing pizza in the freezer is a good idea if you don’t plan to make it any time soon, as it will keep in the freezer for around three months.

-When you are ready to use your frozen pizza dough, you should move it from the freezer, into the fridge to let it thaw overnight.
+When you are ready to use your frozen pizza dough, move it from the freezer into the fridge to let it thaw overnight.
 Then, take the thawed dough out of the fridge and unwrap it.

-Move the dough to a lightly floured surface, loosely cover, and allow it to come to room temperature.
-Once warmed, roll or stretch the dough into your pizza crust, bake and enjoy!
+Move the dough to a lightly floured surface, loosely cover it with flour, and allow it to come to room temperature.
+Once warmed, roll or stretch the dough into your pizza crust, bake, and enjoy!

 If you need to speed up the process, try one of these alternative ways to defrost pizza dough.